 Crimes of theft in Texas, including those that involve firearms, are outlined in Title 7, Chapter 31 of the Texas Penal Code.
 Because firearms are so heavily regulated, crimes of theft that involve them are treated with a different level of severity than other theft offenses.
 If you have been charged with a firearm theft, don’t leave your future and your freedom to chance by entrusting your case to just anyone.
-It’s important to work with an experienced Texas criminal defense lawyer, like Mick Mickelsen,
+It’s important to work with an experienced Dallas criminal lawyer, like Mick Mickelsen,

 Here, we’re going to cover what happens when a person is involved in firearm theft and how the potential consequences can impact their future.
 (1)

 Firearm Theft is a State Jail Felony in Texas

 The state of Texas has multiple classifications for theft offenses.
 For the most part, the severity of the offense depends on the value of the property taken.
 For example, theft of property valued at less than $50 is considered a Class C Misdemeanor, while theft valued at more than $50 but less than $150 is a Class B Misdemeanor.
 As the value of theft increases, so does the severity of the classification.
 Some acts of theft are considered a state jail felony in Texas, with offenses that involve firearms also falling into this category.